 The Foundation, at its sole discretion, contributes on behalf of each eligible participant in the plan an amount equal to 7.0% of the participant's compensation to the federal social security wage limit.
 After the wage limit is met, the Foundation contributes an additional 5.7% of each eligible participant's compensation in excess of the wage limit.
-The Foundation contributed \$78,442 and \$36,357 for the plan year ended December 31, 2018 and 2017, respectively.
+The Foundation did not make any contributions to the plan during the year ended December 31, 2019.
+The Foundation contributed \$78,442 during the year ended December 31, 2018.